Prabals25/sql-engine/docs/HLD.md

 ## 1. Introduction

 ### 1.1 Purpose
 Power Query is a natural language to SQL query conversion system that allows users to interact with databases using plain English.
 The system uses Large Language Models (LLMs) to generate and validate SQL queries based on user input and selections.
+MOAT : 2 LLMs (Just Llama 3.2) sequential decomposition leading to excellent results.
+Agentic decomposition can result in excellent results.

 ### 1.2 System Overview
 The system consists of a web-based frontend that communicates with a backend service.
 The backend uses LLMs to process natural language queries and generate SQL queries, which are then executed against a PostgreSQL database.